This Thai chicken salad recipe is the epitome of healthy meals. And it’s sooo easy to make. One of my favorite chicken salads so far.

 - Chickpea Salad with Tahini Dressing

-- Couscous Salad with Peanut Butter Dressing
+- Vegan Couscous Salad With Roasted Veggies & Peanut Butter Dressing

 I could say that this Thai chicken salad is perfect for summer, but after gobbling it up I think it’s great for any season, any time, any day.